thecooldaniel/vscode-stm32f407vg-boilerplate/README.md

 ## FAQ
 **Will this work with the STM32F4xx ?**

 Maybe!
-Change the `DEVICE` variable in the `Makefile`, update the `CFLAGS`, and you will probably need to switch to the libopencm3 generated `ld` script for your device. (see Note #2 above)
+Change the `DEVICE` variable in the `Makefile`, update the `CFLAGS`, and you will probably need to switch to the libopencm3 generated `ld` script for your device. (see Note #2 above).
+You will also need to provide a new `.svd` and make sure to add it to the OpenOCd configuration in `launch.json`.

 **Can I add source files?**